-Students in grades K-12 residing within the Helena School District and currently fulfilling their primary education requirement outside the Helena schools (through home school and/or private school education) are eligible to enroll and participate in classes on a part-time basis.
+Students in grades K-12 residing within the Helena School District and currently fulfilling their primary education requirement outside the Helena schools (through home school and/or private school education) who meet the requirements established by Montana_law are eligible to enroll and participate in classes on a part-time basis.
 Part-time students must declare part-time status upon registering.
-Part-time students must enroll in year-long courses prior to the opening of school and semester courses at least one week prior to the start of the semester.
+Part-time students must enroll in yearlong courses prior to the opening of school and semester courses at least one week prior to the start of the semester.